-It’s a matter of time before this happens:
+With bonded leather, it’s only a matter of time before this happens:

 Pick a suitable leather for your household

 The way leather is coated (or not coated) is important.
-Is it minimally treated to preserve maximum breathability and the ability to patina over time, or is it coated ever so slightly to be more spill and stain resistant.
+Is it minimally treated to preserve maximum breathability and the ability to patina over time, or is it coated ever so slightly to be more spill and stain resistant?

-Full-aniline – Full-aniline leather has no top coating, so keep it away from the coffee and red wine.
+Full-aniline leather has no top coating, so keep it away from the coffee and red wine.
 It offers the best breathability and will develop a beautiful vintage patina over time as it is exposed to body oils, wear & tear and sunlight.

 Leather is not cat friendly